What’s your Starting Strategy

-The quickest way to learn this would be to hire a personal trainer that either is already buff or has a history of getting people buff.
+The quickest way to learn this would be to hire a personal trainer who is already buff or has a history of getting people buff.

-This trainer or mentor not only will be able to speed up the process of gaining muscle mass, but likely they can also you great advice on a diet and a sleep schedule that will catapult your results.
+This trainer or mentor not only will be able to speed up the process of gaining muscle mass but likely they can also give you great advice on a diet and a sleep schedule that will catapult your results.

 It's just not realistic for me to go out there and mentor people one-on-one.

-But there may be other successful Affiliates out there that are willing to teach you or one of my programs might be an option.
+But there may be other successful affiliates out there who are willing to teach you, or one of my programs might be a good option.

 Let's talk about a real-life example of free mentoring.

-One of my buddies in my affiliate’s circle his name is Carlos, started out working for free for a big affiliate.
+Carlos, one of my buddies in my affiliate circle, started out working for free for a big affiliate.

-After about 6 months learning the ropes with this affiliate he went off and became his own entity.
+After about six months of learning the ropes with this affiliate, he went off and became his own entity.

-One thing I can say for sure is my network is my net worth, and building that network takes time.
+I can say for sure that my network is my net worth, and building that network takes time.

 Laser focus on the vertical and traffic source you pick.

-There are so many dang choices when it comes to affiliate networks offers and of course traffic sources.
+There are so many choices when it comes to affiliate networks offers, and of course, traffic sources.